sal55/langs/MLang.md/readme.md

 From my perspective, yes:

 * One of my languages will always be my first choice in any project (and has been for, ahem, about 40 years...)
-* I understand them perfectly (the bits I can remember)
+* I understand them perfectly
 * I rarely have to do battle with the language; they will generally let me do what I want
 * They use a near-perfect syntax (IMO)
 * The tools (compiler, interpreter, assembler) are smallish, lean, self-contained and very fast